What should I do if I have a broken car window?

 What if my windscreen is broken, cracked or chipped?

-A damaged windscreen is potentially more worrying than a broken car window.
-Not only will this affect your visibility, it could also weaken the structure of your car.
+A damaged car windscreen is potentially more worrying than a broken car window.
+Not only will this affect your visibility, it could also lead to a more serious issue.

 Any glass specialist who fixes car windows will be able to repair your windscreen.
-If you’re paying for the repair or replacement yourself, the cost will vary - depending on where you live and what car you drive.
+If you’re paying for the repair or replacement yourself, the cost may vary depending on where you live and what car you drive.

-But check if your car insurance includes windscreen cover before you shell out, and how much it’ll cost if you make a claim.
-If you claim on your insurance, how much you pay will depend on the terms and conditions of your policy, such as the amount of excess you have to pay.
+Before you pay out, check if your car insurance includes windscreen cover, and how much it’ll cost if you make a claim.
+If you claim on your insurance, how much you pay will depend on the terms and conditions of your policy, including your excess.

 Can I drive with a broken car window?

-Essentially, you need to be able to see clearly out of the windscreen, and the side and rear windows of your car, so you can drive safely and be aware of other vehicles, pedestrians and other hazards.
+Essentially, you need to be able to see clearly out of your windscreen, side and rear windows, so you can drive safely and be aware of other vehicles, pedestrians and other hazards.

 So while it might be tempting to drive with a broken window or temporarily fixing a plastic bag over the window, this could be considered a motoring offence.